GenAI vs. Human Creators: Procurement Mechanism Design in Two-/Three-Layer Markets: Content Procurement in (Two-Layer) Platform-Creator Markets

 To meet its demand requirements $(d_1, \ldots, d_K)$, the platform (e.g., a video-sharing site such as YouTube) asks human creators to report their private cost parameters $c = (c_1, \ldots, c_K)$.
 To account for possible misreporting, let $\hat c = (\hat c_1, \ldots, \hat c_K)$ denote the reported costs.
 The mechanism then proceeds according to the standard timeline in mechanism design~\citep{hart1988contract,salant1989inducing}: \begin{enumerate}[nosep] \item The platform commits to a mechanism $x(\cdot)$ and $p(\cdot)$; \item The creators' costs $\hat c$ are then elicited; \item The platform implements ``allocation outcomes'' $x(\hat c)=(x_1(\hat c),...,x_K(\hat c))$ by procuring $x_k(\hat c)$ amount of domain-$k$ content from creator $k$ for each $k$; \item The payments $p(\hat c)=(p_1(\hat c),...,p_K(\hat c))$ is then executed by paying $p_k(\hat c)$ to creator $k$. \end{enumerate}

-While procurement auctions have been extensively studied in prior work~\citep{laffont1993theory}, our setting differs by incorporating the platform’s ability to use GenAI to augment content creation at negligible cost.
+While procurement auctions have been extensively studied in prior work~\citep{laffont1993theory}, our setting differs by incorporating the platform’s ability to use GenAI to augment content creation at negligible cost \rebuttal{(We discuss the non-negligible case in \Cref{app:cost})}.
 Specifically, we assume that the platform can employ GenAI, together with human-created content, to partially meet demand with minimal additional expense relative to human creation.
-Motivated by the scaling laws of GenAI’s creative capacity~\citep{kaplan2020scaling,yao2024human}, we model this process as follows: $x_i$ units of content in domain $i$ enable GenAI to generate $\mu_{ik} x_i^{\gamma_{ik}}$ units of essentially new content in domain $k$, where $\mu_{ik}$ captures the transferability from domain $i$ to domain $k$, and $\gamma_{ik}$ represents the capability of employed GenAI tool.
-This formulation highlights three key distinctions between GenAI, human creators, and traditional machines.
+Motivated by the scaling laws of GenAI’s creative capacity~\citep{kaplan2020scaling,yao2024human}, we model this process as follows: $x_i$ units of content in domain $i$ enable GenAI to generate $\mu_{ik} x_i^{\gamma_{ik}}$ units of essentially new content in domain $k$, where $\mu_{ik}$ captures the transferability from domain $i$ to domain $k$, and $\gamma_{ik}$ represents the capability of employed GenAI tool. \rebuttal{\citet{yao2024human} adopts a similar assumption to analyze the symbiosis or conflict between GenAI and human creators.} This formulation highlights three key distinctions between GenAI, human creators, and traditional machines.
 First, GenAI exhibits transferability, allowing knowledge from one domain to benefit others with varying efficiency.
 Second, its marginal cost of production is negligible compared with human effort.
 Third, GenAI’s productivity depends on human creation, unlike traditional machines.
 The power-law relationship between model capability and training data is well documented in the GenAI literature~\citep{kaplan2020scaling}, and we assume that these capability parameters are known, as they can be empirically estimated~\citep{alabdulmohsin2022revisiting,goyal2024scaling,lin2024selecting}.
 Finally, as is standard, we restrict $\gamma_{ik} \in [0,1]$ to reflect the diminishing efficiency of data.
 Accordingly, given reported costs $\hat c$, the platform’s design must satisfy the following demand constraints:

 { $ \text{Demand: } x_k(\hat c)+\sum_{i=1}^K\mu_{ik}x_i(\hat c)^{\gamma_{ik}}\ge d_k\ \text{for any }k\in[K].$ }